phetsims/qa/documentation/qa-book.md

   Preferences.
 - Only English voices may be present with Win + Firefox.
 To add more voices to your device, go to Settings > Speech Settings > Manage Voices.
 Click on Add Voices Button.

+#### Tier 1 Voicing

+Tier 1 Voicing provides the most essential Voicing features.
+It is intentionally less comprehensive and dynamic than full Voicing support.

+##### Tier 1 Voicing includes:
+- Voicing names for interactive objects
+- Voicing hint responses (spoken hints that guide users)
+- Screen summary content (overview, details, hints)
+- Reading Blocks for prominent or important text

+##### How to Test Tier 1 Voicing:
+1) Voicing Name Responses: Verify each interactive object has a name spoken when focused or clicked on.
+2) Voicing Hints: Ensure usage hints are provided for interactive objects that require it.
+Not all objects will have hints.
+Hints should only spoken when enabled in the Preferences dialog.
+3) Screen Summary: Confirm that the buttons in the Voicing Toolbar provide accurate summary content.
+4) Reading Blocks: Make sure that prominent text is clickable and focusable.
+When activated, the text should be spoken.

+##### Limitations:
+- Less dynamic, less detailed content than full Voicing (e.g., fewer updates, fewer contextual changes voiced).
+- "Object" and "Context" responses are not available in Tier 1 Voicing and cannot be enabled in the Preferences dialog.

 #### Interactive Highlights